bradyscode/bradyscode/README.md

 ## 🚀 About Me
-I'm a software engineer currently working in Indiana, USA.
+I'm a jr. software engineer currently working in Indiana, USA.
 I primarily work professionaly on backend projects but manage to learn as much as I can about fullstack development when I am working on personal projects.

 ## 🛠 Skills